ThoughtWorksInc/AS101-4-workshop/instructions/00_setup.md

 Talisman on your local copy of a repository won't affect other users of the same repository, however if you have other git hooks installed, there are extra steps required for them to all play nicely.

+If you don't know whether you already have Talisman installed, you can check using [these instructions](#testing-talisman-installed-correctly)

 If you're not sure about Talisman, you can install it [on each repository individually](#installation-to-a-single-project).
 There are also instructions to [install it globally](#installation-as-a-global-hook-template)